-- (a) a non-executive Chair (who shall have a casting vote) - (b) other Non-Executive Directors (i.e. not including the Chair) One Non-Executive Director will be nominated by the Chair, and noted by the Council of Governors, as the Senior Independent Director); and - (c)
+- (a) A non-executive Chair (who shall have a casting vote) - (b) Other non-executive Directors (i.e not including the Chair).
+One non-executive Director will be nominated by the Chair, and noted by the Council of Governors, as the Senior Independent Director); and - (c) Executive directors (but not exceeding the combined number of non-executive Directors and the non-executive Chair), including; - the Chief Executive (the Accounting Officer)

-- (d) Executive Directors (but not exceeding the combined number of Non-Executive Directors and the Non-Executive Chair) including: : - the Chief Executive (the Accounting Officer) - the Director of Finance (the Chief Financial Officer) - the Executive Medical Director - the Chief Nurse - 3.5 The Board of Directors may appoint Non-voting Corporate directors to attend meetings of the Board but shall not have a vote (see SO 5.19).
+- the Chief Finance Officer

+- the Executive Medical Director

+- the Chief Nurse

+- 3.5 The Board of Directors may appoint non-voting corporate directors to attend meetings of the Board, but shall not have a vote (see SO 5.19).